 We want you to be fully aware of its benefits, so we have made a complete list with all the pros and cons it has.

-Basically, an ERP software works as a central system for your business, integrating processes such as finance, planning, purchasing, invoicing, sales, marketing, inventory, human resources, and much more.
+Basically, NetSuite is a cloud ERP system and software that works as a central system for your business, integrating processes such as finance, planning, purchasing, invoicing, sales, marketing, inventory, human resources, and much more.

 This means you can have all your data in one system, so you can get instant access to it without the delays and inaccuracies of other programmes and softwares.